THE INNOVATION CENTER

 PROJECT BACKGROUND

-The Research Technology Park is a knowledge-based, e-commerce center on a 10-acre site within the University of the Virgin Islands campus on St. Croix.
-It was launched in 2002 as a government-sponsored public-private collaboration for technology-driven businesses, with the goal of generating long-term economic growth in the islands.
-After years of planning and design services from our part, the earlier architectural concepts for the Innovation Center (link), very much linked to the traditional vocabulary of the existing campus architecture, were abandoned to foster a more exciting, contemporary building that suggested innovation in its very presence and design.
+The Research Technology Park (RTPark) is a 10-acre e-commerce and knowledge hub within the University of the Virgin Islands campus on St. Croix.
+Launched in 2002 as a government-led public–private initiative, its goal was to drive long-term economic growth through technology-based businesses.
+VA supported planning and design for the Innovation Center, originally conceived in the traditional campus style but later reimagined as a contemporary, LEED-certified building that embodied innovation in both presence and design.

-An agreement was reached that the Innovation Center would be an iconic 20,000 SF “green” building with LEED certification.
-It would be used as the marketing showcase and headquarters for the Phase One Development of the RTPark.
-We assisted in the selection process of architects (Architectural Alliance, with Scott Andrew Natvig of S.A.N.D. as the Architect of Record), the hydrology engineers (Williamsburg Environmental Group), and the other consultants needed.
+An agreement was made to develop the Innovation Center as an iconic 20,000 SF LEED-certified “green” building, serving as both the headquarters and marketing showcase for Phase One of RTPark.
+VA assisted in assembling the consultant team, including Architectural Alliance with Scott Andrew Natvig (S.A.N.D.) as Architect of Record, Williamsburg Environmental Group as hydrology engineers, and other key specialists.

 CONTINUITY AND CHANGE